omermohammed-hub/ecommerce-data-analytics/documentation/business_insights.md

 The dataset contains **664 late shipments**, with an average delivery delay of **1.50 days**.

-### Evidence

-- Late shipments: **664**
-- Average delivery delay: **1.50 days**

 ### Business Implication

 Supplier delivery delays can affect inventory availability and create downstream pressure on fulfilment and customer service.

-The available analysis identifies the scale of the delay but does not establish a direct causal relationship between supplier delays and customer outcomes.
+The analysis identifies the scale of the delay but does **not** establish a direct causal relationship with customer outcomes.

 ### Recommendation